-- The public key of the Peer Identity is first represented according to the format of the SubjectPublicKeyInfo field specified in [RFC5280] section 4.1.2.7. - A SHA1 [RFC3174] hash [h] is generated from the public key of the Peer Identity. - Each byte in [h] is represented as its two-digit hexadecimal representation.

-- Each hexadecimal digit is then converted into a Unicode character in the ranges ("0"-"9") and ("a"-"f").
-(For example, the hex value 0x64 becomes the sequence of Unicode characters "6", "4", and the hex value 0x0c becomes the sequence "0", "c"). - All the characters generated in the previous step are then concatenated in order to form the authority string.
+- 1. The public key of the Peer Identity is first represented according to the format of the SubjectPublicKeyInfo field specified in [RFC5280] section 4.1.2.7. - 2.
+A SHA-1 [RFC3174] hash [h] AuthorityHash is generated from the public key of the Peer Identity. - 3.
+Each byte in [h] is represented as its two-digit hexadecimal representation. - 4.
+Each hexadecimal digit is then converted into a Unicode character in the ranges ("0"-"9") and ("a"-"f").
+(For example, the hex value 0x64 becomes the sequence of Unicode characters "6", "4", and the hex value 0x0c becomes the sequence "0", "c"). - 5.
+All the characters generated in the previous step are then concatenated in order to form the Authority string.

-An Unsecured Peer Name does not have a relationship to a Peer Identity (therefore any node can claim ownership of it), and its authority element is always set to "0".
-For example, in the Peer Name "0.MyApplication", the authority is "0", and the classifier is "MyApplication".
+An Unsecured Peer Name does not have a relationship to a Peer Identity (therefore any node can claim ownership of it), and its Authority string is always set to "0".
+For example, in the Peer Name "0.MyApplication", the Authority is "0", and the Classifier is "MyApplication".